websurfin/websurfin.github.io/_pages/about.md

 layout:             page
 title:              About
 permalink:          /about/
-modified_date:      2021-07-08 23:30:00 -0400
+modified_date:      2021-12-02 23:30:00 -0400
 ---
 Hi there, I am Tommy White.
 This website is meant to serve as a professional portfolio of sorts for me as I make the transition into the CS industry.

 Here are the footnotes about me:
-* I am originally from Bellevue, Washington, a suburb of Seattle
+* I am originally from Bellevue, Washington, a suburb of Seattle.
 * I graduated with my undergraduate degree from Cal Poly SLO with a major in computer science with a minor in data science
-* After a few years as a PhD student/research assistant, I ended up leaving my lab during the pandemic.
+* After about two years as a PhD student/research assistant in a fast-paced lab focusing on the intersection between security problems and ML, I ended up leaving my lab during the pandemic.
-* I have completed the requirements to graduate with a Master's in Computer Science at the end of this term (courses are done, some paperwork remaining).
+* I am set to graduate with a Master's in Computer Science at the end of this term (courses are done, some paperwork remaining).
 * I am now [looking for work](/about/#looking-for-work), starting immediately, in the fields of machine learning, data science/engineering, cybersecurity, or more general backend software engineering.
-    * Skills include Python (including pandas/numpy/keras/sklearn/etc), Java, LaTex/Markdown, C/C++, Git, R/ggplot, Linux/bash programming and more.
+    * Skills include Python (including pandas/numpy/tensorflow/keras/sklearn/etc), C++, Java, LaTex/Markdown, Git, R/ggplot, Linux/bash programming, distributed computation, large-scale computation, deep learning, graph neural networks, social network analysis, and more.
     * [See here for my resume](https://github.com/websurfin/hire-me/blob/main/latex/resume/main.pdf), as available publicly, on Github.
 Reach out to me if you need more details than I make available here.
 * Hobbies include skiing/snowboarding, surfing, paddleboarding, playing soccer/tennis, watching soccer/football, and hiking.